|

 "I am sorry."

-Valandil patted his shoulder.
-"Had the roc not taken us,
+Valandil patted his arm.
+"Had the roc not taken us, who

 on that ship or, later, when we reached land?"
 He carried